DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 2D Artist Meeting Notes.md

 #### Yo, Where do I put this money symbol?
 - Its in the bottom right for right now, but it looks weird there and it may interfere with any text that's too long.
 Idk.

+#### Image Behind the Title Bar
+- There needs to be something behind the phrase "Choose an Upgrade"
+- The floating text looks bad
+- The white text in the title vs the black text in the rest of the elements looks off to me
+- Note: It might be a little difficult to fit a UI element at the top of the image.
+If we need to, we could move down the entire upgrade menu a little bit to make room for this element.

+#### Exit Button Below The Upgrades

 #### Upgrade Menu Assets

 ##### Page Background